Exploring Light-Cone Distribution Amplitudes from Quantum Computing: Light-cone distribution amplitude and the NJL model

-The above discussion of the evaluation of the gauge link could be useful for simulating the LCDA in QCD.
-However, since simulating QCD on a quantum computer remains a formidable task to date~\cite{Banuls:2019bmf}, we resort to a simple model, the Nambu-Jona-Lasinio (NJL) model~\cite{Nambu:1961tp,Nambu:1961fr,Gross:1974jv} in 1+1 dimensions, in order to demonstrate simulations of the LCDA on a quantum computer.
-The Lagrangian of the $1+1$D NJL model is given by
+Since simulating QCD on a quantum computer remains a formidable task to date~\cite{Banuls:2019bmf}, we resort to a simple model, the Nambu-Jona-Lasinio (NJL) model~\cite{Nambu:1961tp,Nambu:1961fr} in (1+1) dimensions, also known as the Gross-Neveu model~\cite{Gross:1974jv}, in order to demonstrate simulations of the LCDA on a quantum computer.
+The Lagrangian of the $(1+1)$D NJL model is given by